dquinn720/MLND_Capstone_NBA/README.md

 time
 sklearn

-the visuals.py file and .csv files need to be in teh same directory as the notebook
+the visuals.py file and .csv files need to be in the same directory as the notebook